ericoporto/ags-manual-wiki/Tumbleweed.md

 int Verbs.AnyClickMove(int x, int y, eDirection dir);
 ```

 Moves the player character to the coordinates given in the parameters.
-If the player reaches the destination, it’s turns to the given direction.
+If the player reaches the destination, it's turns to the given direction.
-Returns 1, if the character has reached it’s goal and 0 if the movement has been cancelled before.
+Returns 1, if the character has reached it's goal and 0 if the movement has been cancelled before.
 You can use this kind of functions (including the movePlayer function which is called by this function),
-to check if the player actually reached it’s destination.
+to check if the player actually reached it's destination.
 For example:

 ```
 if (Verbs.AnyClickMove(130,110,eDir_Left) == 1 ) player.Say("I've reached the place.");
 ```

-So the Message is only displayed, if the movement hasn’t been cancelled.
+So the Message is only displayed, if the movement hasn't been cancelled.

 *See also:*
 [Verbs.MovePlayer](Tumbleweed#moveplayer),